bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 uuid
-   Instead of specifying the VM to be backed up by name (using option **vm_name**), the VM can be specified by its uuid
+   Instead of specifying the VM to be backed up by name (using option **vm_name**), the VM can be specified by its uuid.

 include_disk_aliases
-   Comma separated list of disk alias names to be included only, if not specified, all disks that are attached to the VM are included.
+   Comma separated list of disk alias names to be included only.
+If not specified, all disks that are attached to the VM are included.
 Currently only used on backup.

 exclude_disk_aliases